UMM-CSci/csci-1301-fall-2021/_problem_sets/game-of-life-alive.md

 We need the world state as an argument to `alive?` because we need to know whether this cell is _currently_ alive (i.e., in the world state) since the rules are different for cells that are currently alive and cells that aren't.
+You might find the built-in function `member?` useful for determining if a given cell/posn is in the current world state or not.

 As reminder, the rules are: